noviscient/Factsheet-Wiki/README.md

   </summary>

   ### Description
   Measure of downside risk that focuses on returns that fall below the risk-free benchmark.
-The risk-free benchmark will depend on the geography where the strategy is denominated and the market traded.
-For US and Global strategies we will be using the 13 week Treasury Bill rate.
+The risk-free benchmark will depend on the geography where the strategy/product is denominated and the market traded.
+For US and Global strategies/products, we will be using the 13 week Treasury Bill rate.
   ### Formula(words)
   $$\ Annualised \space Downside \space Volatility = \sqrt{\frac{\sum\limits_{t=1}^{n} [min(R_{st} - R_{ft}, 0)]^2}{n}} - \sqrt{No. \space of \space Trading \space Days \space per \space year}$$
   $n$: Total Number of Returns